kmulvey/radeon_exporter/README.md

 ## Installation and Usage
 ### Docker
+- `docker pull kmulvey/radeon_exporter:latest`
-docker run --publish 9200:9200 radeon-exporter
+- `docker run --publish 9200:9200 radeon-exporter`

 ### Systemd
 Several linux package formats are available in the releases.
 Manual linux install can be done as follows:
 - `sudo cp radeon_exporter /usr/bin/` (this path can be changed if you like, just be sure to change the path in the service file as well)